MicrosoftDocs/win32/desktop-src/gdi/pattern-brush.md

 ---
-Description: 'A pattern (or custom) brush is created from an application-defined bitmap or device-independent bitmap (DIB).
-The following rectangles were painted by using different pattern brushes.' ms.assetid: '0de89a6f-d9c7-4f33-8088-c24a48a3ceee'
+Description: A pattern (or custom) brush is created from an application-defined bitmap or device-independent bitmap (DIB).
+The following rectangles were painted by using different pattern brushes. ms.assetid: 0de89a6f-d9c7-4f33-8088-c24a48a3ceee
 title: Pattern Brush
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Pattern Brush